-With the recent post-recession boom in housing prices you might be thinking of joining the rants of the Newmarket Real Estate Agents who are making a killing off of this rise in prices.
+With the recent post-recession boom in housing prices you might be thinking of joining the ranks of agents who are making a killing off of this rise in prices.
 However, there's more involved in becoming a real estate agent than simply making up signs with your name on it.
 There are training courses to take and certification tests to write and registry with the Ontario Real Estate Association to do first.
 In fact, your first stop, if you're considering real estate as a career, should be the OREA website at www.orea.ca to find out more about what you need to do.

 What is the OREA?